-Ninth Grade Intervention Courses
+Academic Intervention Courses

-Any student below grade level in reading and/or mathematics at the end of 8th grade will be required to participate in appropriate interventions based on academic need as determined by the middle school principal, (Policy 8010) in order to be promoted to Grade 9.
+Any student who is not making satisfactory progress in reading and/or mathematics at the end of 8th grade will be strongly recommended to participate in appropriate interventions based on academic need as determined by the middle school principal, Policy 8020, Grading and Reporting Middle and High School, in order to be promoted, at the discretion of the principal, to Grade 9.
 Students and parents are encouraged to talk with middle school teachers, counselors, and administrators to understand how prescribed courses improve preparation for high school.